ANSSI-FR/Open-ISO7816-Stack/CONTRIBUTING.md

 ## To Do

-* Implementing PPS negociation.
+* Implementing PPS negotiation.
 See ISO/IEC7816-3 section 9.
 * Implementing inverted convention for the character level transmission/reception.
 See ISO/IEC7816-3 section 8.1.
 * Implementing CRC (only LRC implemented yet) for the T=1 blocks.
 * Translating some remaining doxygen comments from french to english